July 19, 2023 – The Strait Story: Enbridge Line 5 and Its Trespass on State Waters and Indigenous Lands

 Dec.
-8, 2021 — Conversation with Author Dave Dempsey on his Newly Updated Book “Great Lakes for Sale”
+8, 2021—Conversation with Author Dave Dempsey on his Freshly Updated Book, “Great Lakes for Sale”

 FLOW hosted a conversation on Dec.
-8, 2021, with author Dave Dempsey on his newly updated book, Great Lakes for Sale.
+8, 2021, with author Dave Dempsey on his freshly updated book, Great Lakes for Sale.
 Sally Cole-Misch, author of The Best Part of Us, and longtime communicator for the International Joint Commission’s Great Lakes Regional Office, facilitated the conversation with Dave.
 “A call to action for every Great Lakes resident to recognize the lakes as our most immense gift from nature, something to be cared for as if our lives depended on them—because they do,” Cole-Misch said about Great Lakes for Sale.
 “This is a must-read for every resident of the Great Lakes region.”

 August 25, 2021—Virtual Launch of “The Accidental Reef,” Featuring Author Lynne Heasley and Illustrator Glenn Wolff